Jaycar-Electronics/Benchtop-Power-Supply/README.md

 # Benchtop Power Supply
 What better way to get back in to work with your own personal benchtop power supply.
 Uses a LM317 for power output and provides a separate 5V rail.

-You will need a power supply rated higher than what you want to power ( use laptop power supply if you have one)
+You will need a power supply higher than 7V to power this unit, and it will only be able to power up to 2V less than the power you give it.

+###### Example
+* If you want to have an adjustable 2-28V supply, you will have to use a 30V power supply.
+* If you give it a 17V power supply, it will be adjustable between 2V and 15V.

 # Bill of Materials
 |Qty| Code | Description |